0

 Cons:

-• Limited compatibility: Zigbee requires a dedicated hub to connect to your smartphone, potentially limiting device options.
+• Limited compatibility: ZigBee requires a dedicated hub to connect to your smartphone, potentially limiting device options.

-• Slower speeds: Zigbee prioritizes low power consumption over blazing-fast speeds, making it less suitable for bandwidth-intensive devices.
+• Slower speeds: ZigBee prioritizes low power consumption over blazing-fast speeds, making it less suitable for bandwidth-intensive devices.

 Example of a ZigBee Mesh network